holgerjs/az-sdk-py-samples/py-list-storage-account-lifecycle-policies.md

 ### Query all Storage Accounts

 In order to narrow down the results by a bit, I only queried Storage Accounts from one particular region.
+If there are a lot of storage accounts in scope this should be tested against a single account first to a) see if it works and b) get an idea about the performance.

 ```python
 query = "resources | where type =~ 'Microsoft.Storage/storageAccounts' | where location =~ 'eastus'"